Why Alito, Kagan recusal decisions at Supreme Court raised eyebrows

 Scalia’s multi-page memo was far more extensive than the brief explanations the justices may now start issuing, but the effect may remain the same.

 “That has served as precedent.
-In other words, if you’re going to treat as precedential when you don’t disqualify, then why not when you do?” said Geyh.
+In other words, if you’re going to treat as precedential when you don’t disqualify, then why not when you do?”
+Geyh said.